The SemWare Editor

 The SemWare Editor (TSE) is a text editor computer program for MS-DOS, OS/2, Windows and Linux.

-Starting in November 1985 as a shareware program called Qedit, it was later modified to run as a terminate-and-stay-resident (TSR) program, and ported to OS/2 and eventually evolved (via rewrite) to TSE.
+Starting in November 1985 as a shareware program called QEdit, it was later modified to run as a terminate-and-stay-resident (TSR) program, and ported to OS/2 and eventually evolved (via rewrite) to TSE.
 TSE was eventually ported to Windows.

 TSE supports a Pascal-based macro language (SemWare Application Language or SAL), regular expression search and replace, keystroke recording and playback, full undo and redo, shortcut key assignment (both as configuration and on the fly) that allow extensive modification of the functionality of the text editor, and other features.
 Like its predecessor QEdit, TSE is used by programmers and others.

 QEdit

-QEdit was a versatile MS-DOS text editor requiring 50 KB of memory.
+QEdit is an MS-DOS text editor requiring 50 KB of memory.

 QEdit stores all of the files being edited in RAM.
-Later versions of QEdit added support for the various systems of memory supported by MS-DOS: expanded memory (EMS), extended memory (XMS) and virtual memory, up to a maximum of 16MB.
+Later versions of QEdit added support for the various systems of memory supported by MS-DOS: expanded memory (EMS), extended memory (XMS) and virtual memory, up to a maximum of 16 MB.

 QEdit was ported to OS/2 initially as a 16-bit application for Microsoft's OS/2 1.x.
 This 16-bit OS/2 version of QEdit had version 1.x.
 Version 1.50 for 16-bit OS/2 is dated February 1990.

-SemWare ported QEdit for 32-bit OS/2 with the release of QEdit Pro 3.0 for OS/2 on February, 1994 which sold for $99.
-Version 3.0 included multi-file operation, HPFS support and access to the OS/2 Clipboard.
+SemWare ported QEdit for 32-bit OS/2 with the release of QEdit Pro 3.0 for OS/2 in February 1994 which sold for $99.
+Version 3.0 includes multi-file operation, HPFS support and access to the OS/2 Clipboard.
 SemWare claimed "over 120,000 licensed users" on all platforms at that time.

-The last version released for OS/2 was "TSE Junior/2" v4.00e released on February, 1997.
-It was functionally equivalent to TSE Junior v4.00e for DOS with the addition of access to OS/2's system-wide clipboard and HPFS (long filenames) support.
-It retailed at the time for $99 and was supplied with a copy of the DOS basic version.
+The last version released for OS/2 is "TSE Junior/2" v4.00e released in February 1997.
+It is functionally equivalent to TSE Junior v4.00e with support for OS/2's system-wide clipboard and long filenames.
+It retailed at the time for $99 and was supplied with a copy of the MS-DOS basic version.